leon-etienne/storagem/video_making/font/aesthetic.md

 - 30 frames per item
 - Items appear one by one with easing
 - No lines or centroid
-- + 3 seconds hold at end
+- + 2 seconds hold at end

 ### 3. Highlight with Centroid
 - 20 frames per item
 - **All green dots from Stage 2 already visible**
 - Lines and centroid animate progressively
-- + 3 seconds hold at end
+- + 2 seconds hold at end

 ### 3.5.
 Fade Out Lines
 - 30 frames
 - Grey connection lines fade out
-- + 3 seconds hold at end
+- + 2 seconds hold at end

 ### 4. Cycle Through Artworks
 - 25 frames to draw line + hold per artwork
-- Green lines (3px) with distance numbers
+- Green lines (3px) with distance numbers (shown on lines)
 - Subtitle: "Finding Representatives | Distance: X.XXXX" or "Representative Found | Closest to Centroid" / "Outlier Found | Farthest from Centroid"
-- + 3 seconds hold at end
+- + 2 seconds hold at end

 ### 5. Draw Lines from Centroid
 - 30 frames per line
 - Lines drawn one by one
-- + 3 seconds hold at end
+- + 2 seconds hold at end

 ### 6. Top 10 Items
 - 40 frames per item
-- Section titles: "Representatives" / "Outliers" (32pt Medium, lime green)
+- Section titles: "Closest to Centroid" / "Farthest from Centroid" (32pt Medium, lime green)
 - 5 representatives, then 5 outliers appear one by one
+- Selected items use same color as others (no green highlighting)
-- + 3 seconds hold at end
+- + 2 seconds hold at end

+### 6.5.
+Blink Effect
+- 2 seconds (120 frames)
+- Selected items blink between gray and green
+- Smooth sine wave animation
+- After blink, items stay green and transition to measuring stage

 ### 7. Measuring Distances
 - 50 frames per ruler line
+- **Gradual animations**:
+  - Circle starts at regular point size, expands to full size over 30 frames
+  - Text fades in over 40 frames (instead of popping out)
-- + 3 seconds hold at end
+- + 2 seconds hold at end
 - **Layout** (right panel):
   - Image at top (no border)
   - Section label: 28pt Medium, lime green